akshitagupta15june/Face-X/Facial_Biometric/Readme.md

 - `pip install opencv-python==4.4.0.44`
 ```

-`Note' : dlib is a library written in c++ that used applications like cmake,boost etc.,if you face any error while installing, don't panic and try to install the extensions required.
+`Note' : dlib is a library written in c++ that used applications like cmake,boost etc.,if you face any error while installing dlib, don't panic and try to install the extensions required.